How to add the Cognitive Sentiment robot skill

-Displays the text entry and the percentage of Sentiments that are detected.
+Displays the text entry and the percentage of the Sentiments that are detected.

 How to use Cognitive Sentiment

-1) Add the Cognitive Sentiment skill to your ARC project (Project -> Add Skill -> Aritifial Intelligence -> Cognitive Sentiment).
+1) Add the Cognitive Sentiment skill to your ARC project (Project -> Add Skill -> Artificial Intelligence -> Cognitive Sentiment).

-2) Enter your text into the text field and hit enter or press the Detect button.
+2) Enter your text into the text field, hit enter, or press the Detect button.

 3) Read the sentiment percentage in the status display, look at the sentiment face, and observe the change in the Sentiment graph.

 Code SamplesYou can send a phrase to this skill using the provided ControlCommand() listed in the Cheat Sheet.
 For example, you can send the phrase:

 ControlCommand("Sentiment", Detect, "I love sunny days")